fedimint/fedimint-clientd/README.md

 # fedimint-clientd: A Fedimint Client for Server Side Applications

 fedimint-clientd runs a fedimint client with Ecash, Lightning, and Onchain modules to let a server side application hold and use Bitcoin with Fedimint.
-It exposes a REST API & provides wrappers in typescript, python, and golang.
-It uses the `multimint` crate to manages clients connected to multiple Federations from a single `fedimint-clientd` instance.
+It exposes a REST API & provides wrappers in typescript, python, goland, and elixir.
+It uses the `multimint` crate to manage clients connected to multiple Federations from a single `fedimint-clientd` instance.

 This project is intended to be an easy-to-use starting point for those interested in adding Fedimint client support to their applications.
 Fedimint-clientd only exposes Fedimint's default modules, and any more complex Fedimint integration will require custom implementation using [Fedimint's rust crates](https://github.com/fedimint/fedimint).